dev-bootcamp-2019/final-project-IamMukulTaneja/README.md

 # Deployment Steps

+## Server
+1. I have not made the UI and server yet.
+I focused on making a smart contract only and testing it as much as i can.
+2. I am learning server side languages and will complete this project as soon as possible.

 ## Testing
 1. I assume that you have ganache running on port 8545.
 2. Go to the main project directory from the terminal and enter command "bash test.sh".